 Road trips require effective planning.
 And, one of the great things about traveling by car is that you don’t have any baggage restrictions.
 So, to have the best trip, you’ll need to pack effectively and make sure you have everything you might possibly need.
 Think jumpers for cold nights, plenty of snacks to keep you fuelled and a pile of CDs to sing along to.
 Make sure your car is well equipped, too, with a first aid kit for emergencies and a map in case you get lost.

 When you’re traveling by car it can be easy to forget to stay hydrated.
 You’re not doing much exercise, after all.
 However, hot and stuffy cars can be a recipe for disaster.
-If you forget to drink plenty of water you could become dehydrated and very unwell.
+If you forget to drink plenty of water you could become dehydrated and very unwell – and that goes for your pets too!
 If you’re feeling dizzy, sleepy or worried you might faint, you are probably dehydrated.
 So, make sure your vehicle is well equipped with water and regularly stock up.
 A cooler bag will help to keep your water cold and refreshing.

 Road trips aren’t about the destination.
 The joy is in how you get there.
 So, make the most of being able to stop regularly and get out of the car.
 You wouldn’t be able to do so if you were traveling by plane or train.
 So, keep an eye out for exciting adventures along the way.